wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/secure-communication-between-the-choreo-gateway-and-your-backend-with-mutual-tls.md

 To establish secure connectivity between the {{ product_name }} Gateway and your backend using mutual TLS, you must add the certificate of the backend (server certificate) to {{ product_name }} and add the certificate of {{ product_name }} (client certificate) as a trusted certificate in the backend.

 ### Step 1: Configure the backend certificate

 #### Prerequisites

 - The endpoint must be protected with TLS.
-- The public certificate of the backend server should be extracted in PEM format and saved on the disk with the `.pem` extension.
+- The public certificate of the backend server must be added to {{ product_name }} at the organization level.
+To add a certificate, see [Manage Certificates](../devops-and-ci-cd/manage-certificates.md).

 To configure the backend certificate, follow the steps given below: